Ruth Belville: History

 Ruth Belville's father, John Henry Belville (1795–1856), created a service for 200 clients in 1836.
 Each morning, John Henry went to Greenwich Observatory, where he worked and set his watch to Greenwich Mean Time.
 He would then set off in his buggy and would set the clocks correctly for clients subscribed to the service.

 John Henry continued this service until his death in 1856.
 His widow, Maria, was granted the privilege of carrying on the work as a means of livelihood and continued the business until her retirement in 1892 when she was in her eighties.
 Ruth Belville then took over the business.
 She continued the business until 1940.
 Belville charged approximately £4 per year (equivalent to £ in 2023) for her services, cheaper than the Post Office time subscription of £15.
 Belville was in her eighties when she retired.
-At the age of 86 she was still able to journey about twelve miles from her home and attend at the Observatory by 9 am.
+At the age of 86 she was still able to journey about twelve miles from her home and attend at the Observatory by 9 a.m.
 She died at the age of 89.